ogs22/cookbook/glossary/parallel_postulate.md

-The fifth of Euclid's five axioms; it is most usually stated as: given a line L and a point P which does not lie in L, there is exactly one line through P which is parallel to L.
+The fifth of Euclid’s five axioms; it is most usually stated as: given a line L and a point P which does not lie in L, there is exactly one line through P which is parallel to L.